Encyclopedia of Selected Peaceful Societies

 Gender Relations.
 The social structure of the Semai includes a clear but not rigid division of labor between the sexes: there are no separate ideals for women versus men, and no tasks that are strictly for women or men.
 The newly married Semai couple often lives for weeks in the wife's settlement (usually spouses are from different settlements); then they live in his, then hers, and so on, the visits lengthening until they finally settle down in one or the other.
 The people in the East Semai region—who have less contact with the Malay peoples—have no formal marriage ceremonies.
 When a couple starts living together, they are considered husband and wife; if they no longer sleep and eat together, they are considered separated.

 Raising Children.
 Infants are cared for and loved constantly but they face a rude awakening when they are about two and their mothers decide they have other work to do and cannot continue providing constant nurturing.
 From two until about four, the child discovers that crying and violent temper tantrums bring no response from the parents or anyone else in the village.
 Children thus lose their feelings of dependency on the parents alone, and begin to seek support from the whole community.
 Children do not see aggression by adults, and when they fight among themselves a parent will normally take the angry child away from its game and back to the house, reinforcing their taboo against violence and anger.
 Children do not play competitive games.
+Semai parents are usually enthusiastic about their children attending school, but it is sometimes difficult for the kids to get there, and conditions for them at the schools are often unfavorable, as reports in July and December 2014 indicated.

 Social Practices.
 For the Semai, the ideal adult man has a good relationship with his wife, loves his children more than anything, has a normal sexual appetite, a good appetite, and a healthy, cool body.
 He keeps his feelings and thoughts within.
 He does not cause difficulties for others and does not try to make someone, even his own child, do something contrary to that person's will.
 He does not harm strangers, even though he mistrusts them, and if attacked he will open his arms hoping to shame the attacker out of his aggressiveness, or he will flee.